boxblinkracer/cypress-testrail/README.md

 Add your TestRail credentials in Cypress, decide which test results should be sent to TestRail and you're done!

-This is a `TestRail-driven` workflow, so your QA team will always be in charge of the TestRail documentation and Cypress will only work as a testing client and does **not modify** anything in your test cases.

-Define new test cases in TestRail, and add automation to it, when you are ready.

 ### 1. Installation

 ```ruby